Rehasense Icon 60 – Manual Wheelchair

 Loaned From Rehasense UK

-* The opportunity to trial this product was kindly gifted by Rehasense UK in exchange for a review, but all opinions are my own. *
+* This product was provided by Rehasense UK for review, but all opinions are my own. *

 Diagnosis: